Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/collision/collision.md

  +---------+
 ```

 Note that in this case a more sophisticated algorithm could have placed box D at the very top, as boxes A and B are actually complete.
-This would be at the expense of considerablecomplexity in the algorithm (managable in the case of a fixed bumping, but very messy when it comes to incremental updates and hard to make fast).
+This would be at the expense of considerable complexity in the algorithm (managable in the case of a fixed bumping, but very messy when it comes to incremental updates, and hard to make that decision fast).
 (But have a go at doing it if you want!).

-TO minimise the number of cases where overhangs "put a shadow under" other a considerable region of the screen, boxes in every add are sorted by length, the longer objects being placed first (and so closer to the bottom).
-It's therefor likely that The original circumstance in the example above would never has arisen: box B would almost certainly be closer to the bottom, meaning C at least one place furhter up, and so box D would also be at least one position further up.
+To minimise the number of cases where overhangs "put a shadow under" other a considerable region of the screen, boxes in every add are sorted by length, the longer objects being placed first (and so closer to the bottom).
+It's therefore likely that The original circumstance in the example above would never has arisen: box B would almost certainly be closer to the bottom, meaning C at least one place further up, and so box D would also be at least one position further up.
 This is another good reason to reserve the full extent of a box in a style program even if there's no data in it: it helps the bumping algorithm place things in a sensible order!

 Feel free to improve on this algorithm: I'm sick of it.